 School of Risk Management, Insurance and Actuarial Science

-The School of Risk Management has a rich history and tradition.
-It was formed initially as the Insurance Society of New York in 1901, as the School of Insurance in 1947 and the College of Insurance (TCI) in 1962.
-The School of Risk Management evolved from the merger of the College of Insurance and St. John's University in 2001.
-The academic programs of the School of Risk Management are located at 101 Astor Place.
+The School of Risk Management, Insurance and Actuarial Science (SRM) has a rich history and tradition.
+It was formed initially as the Insurance Society of New York in 1901, and became the School of Insurance in 1947 and the College of Insurance (TCI) in 1962.
+SRM evolved from the merger of TCI and St. John's University in 2001.
+The academic programs, faculty, student services, and historic library are located on our state of the art campus at 101 Astor Place in Manhattan.

 - Center for Excellence in Enterprise Risk Management